boredazfcuk/docker-icloudpd/README.md

 **auto_delete**: Scans the "Recently Deleted" folder and deletes any files found in there.
 (If you restore the photo in iCloud, it will be downloaded again).
 Default: false.

-**delete_after_downlaod**: After a file is successfully downloaded it is moved to the Recenlty Deleted folder.
+**delete_after_download**: After a file is successfully downloaded it is moved to the Recenlty Deleted folder.
 This configuration option cannot be used in conjunction with **auto_delete**.
 Default: false.

 **photo_size**: Image size to download.
 Can be set to **original**, **medium** or **thumb**.
 Default: original.